Thisisanalthowcool/FlameServices/README.md

 For detailed instructions and usage examples, please refer to the [FlameProxy Documentation](link-to-documentation).

-## Contribution
+## Contributers

-We welcome contributions from the open source community to enhance FlameProxy's features and functionality.
-If you would like to contribute, please follow the [contribution guidelines](link-to-contribution-guidelines).
+We appreciate and welcome contributions from the open source community.

-## License

-FlameProxy is released under the [MIT License](link-to-license-file).
-Please review the license file for more information.

-## Contact
+## Support

-If you have any questions, suggestions, or need any assistance, please feel free to reach out to us at [contact@example.com](mailto:contact@example.com).
+If you have any questions or need any assistance, feel free to join our [FlameProxy Community Discord Server](discord.gg/flameworks).
+Our friendly community members will be happy to help you.

 Happy proxying!